jozefg/blog/posts/2013-10-22-category-theory-in-haskell.markdown

   3. The identity arrows are all given by `id`
   4. Arrow composition is just `.`
   5. We know that `id . f = f . id = f` in Haskell

+There you have it, our start into the wide world of category theory.